Jim-Still/Comic-Keepers/README.md

 Apart from the coding, I enjoyed my opportunity to provide some style to the application.

 Here's a close up of the header I put together,

 ![CapstoneHeader](https://user-images.githubusercontent.com/90332162/146983968-47eddac7-4227-4506-843f-0e41546da9e0.png)

 and a slightly more muted version that we didn't end up using,

 ![CapstoneHeaderMutedBackground](https://user-images.githubusercontent.com/90332162/146984011-a660a51e-b3f8-45f1-aaa7-63175ee1b5f1.png)

 and an example of the distressed half-tone style of the nav buttons I made, to give the whole thing a visual design that felt uniform & true-to-brand throughout, while paying tribute to the printed page of yesteryear.

 ![submit](https://user-images.githubusercontent.com/90332162/146984205-ffa895f0-adf7-41b0-ad54-4992b6e953a2.png)
-and an example of the distressed half-tone style of the nav buttons I made, to give the whole thing a visual design that felt uniform & true-to-brand throughout, while paying tribute to the printed page of yesteryear.
-6. A login page, for the user to provide authentication.